castedo/vmxor/README.md

 ### To create a VM named `myvm10` just do

 ```
-cd location/of/cloned/vmxor/examples
+cd location/of/this/source/code/examples/
-./vmxor-make-opensuse myvm10
+./vmxor-make-centos myvm10
 ```

-You will be instructed to enter `autoyast=floppy` with the openSUSE Installation menu option.
+You will be instructed to enter `linux ks=hd:fd0` to start automated CentOS 7 installation.

 That's it!
-You will have a minimal openSUSE 13.1 virtual server created and running.
+You will have a minimal CentOS 7 virtual server created and running.
 From Terminal do `ssh root@myvm10` and use password `changeme`.